qnater/InfluenceOnSales/README.md

 This file allows the unit tests of every possible implementation in the GitHub Circle CI.

 ## z_enrichment_launcher.py
-This file allows the merge of the main amazon datasetg with the enriched dataset.
+This file allows the merge of the main amazon dataset with the enriched dataset.

 ## z_persistence_launcher.py
 This file allows the population of the database online Neo4J.